 If you have high blood pressure, your blood pressure must be completely controlled before the operation, by regularly taking your medications and measuring blood pressure daily 1 week before the operation.

-How long does the recovery take after gastric sleeve operation?
+How long does the recovery take after a gastric sleeve operation?

 - The operation takes about 60 minutes